|Town and parish council clerks|

 The latest news from Planning Services can be found in the Planning Newsletters.

-Each town or parish council can set its own precept to fund its planned spending and this is collected by Suffolk Coastal and Waveney District Councils as part of your Council Tax bill.
+Each town or parish council can set its own precept to fund its planned spending and this is collected by the district council as part of your Council Tax bill.